ESWAR2705/plotting-gdp-data-on-world-map/README.md

 # Plotting GDP Data on World Map
 ## Overwiew
-**Plotting GDP Data on World Map** is the final project of the [Python Data Visualization](https://www.coursera.org/learn/python-visualization/home/welcome)course on Coursera platform.
+**Plotting GDP Data on World Map** is the capstone project of the [Python Data Visualization](https://www.coursera.org/learn/python-visualization/home/welcome)course on Coursera platform.

-The main task of this project is to process the World Bank GDP data and build a dictionary whose values represented the GDP data for a given year that can be plotted with [Pygal](http://www.pygal.org/en/stable/index.html).
+The main task of this project is to process the [World Bank GDP data](https://data.worldbank.org/indicator/NY.GDP.MKTP.CD) and build a dictionary whose values represented the GDP data for a given year that can be plotted with [Pygal](http://www.pygal.org/en/stable/index.html).
 ## Features
 The project consists of two parts.
 * [Part 1](#part1).
 To link Pygal's map dictionary (mapping 2-letter country codes to country names) to a dictionary that stored World Bank GDP country data keyed by the "Country Name" field and to plot GDP data on world map.